Tom Feeney (hurler)

-Tom Feeney (born 1974) is an Irish former hurler who played as a full-back for the Waterford senior team.
+Thomas Feeney (born 4 February 1974) is an Irish former hurler who played as a full-back for the Waterford senior team.

 Feeney joined the team during the 1993-94 National League and was a regular member of the starting fifteen until his retirement after the 2008 championship.
-During that time he won one Munster winners' medal.
-Feeney ended up as an All-Ireland runner-up on one occasion.
+During that time, he won one Munster winners' medal.
+Feeney was an All-Ireland runner-up on one occasion.

-At club level Feeney is a one-time county championship medalist with Ballyduff Upper.
+At club level, Feeney is a one-time county championship medallist with Ballyduff Upper.
 He also played with the Sarsfields in Cork.

 Playing career

 Club

-Feeney played his club hurling with the Ballyduff Upper club in Waterford.
+Feeney played club hurling with the Ballyduff Upper club in Waterford.

-In 2007 he lined out in the final of the county championship with Ballygunner providing the opposition.
+In 2007 he lined out in the final of the county championship with Ballygunner.
 A 1-18 to 1-14 victory gave Feeney a Waterford Senior Hurling Championship medal.

 Feeney also spent one season with the Sarsfields club in Cork.

 Inter-county

 Feeney first came to prominence on the inter-county scene as a member of the Waterford minor hurling team.
 In 1992 he won a Munster medal in that grade following a two-game series with Tipperary.
 Waterford later qualified for the All-Ireland final, but Galway had a 1-13 to 2-4 victory.

 Feeney made his senior debut for Waterford in a National Hurling League game against Wexford in 1993.

 In 2002 Waterford reached the Munster final.
 Feeney collected a Munster medal that year as Waterford beat Tipperary by 2-23 to 3-12.
 It was their first provincial win in thirty-nine years.
 Waterford's championship came to an end in the All-Ireland semi-final.

-Feeney was a regular at full-back by this stage, however, he missed out on Waterford's Munster triumph in 2004 and their National League success in 2007.
+Feeney was a regular at full-back by this stage, but was not involved in Waterford's Munster National League success in 2007.